Biglup/cardano-c/project_catalyst/m03_poa/PROOF_OF_ACHIVEMENT.md

-# Proof of Achievement Report - [x] CBOR serialization/deserialization for the supported Cardano transaction structures/types up to Conway era
+# Proof of Achievement Report - CBOR serialization/deserialization for types up to Conway era

 ## Introduction